 On the contrary, the Astika school of thought or Paravigyana or Alaukika relates to today’s metaphysics.
 Dev Guru Brihaspati passed this knowledge to gods and other great rishis.
 As it describes things that exist beyond any human senses can detect.
 Unlike its counterpart, Aluakika knowledge is tough to obtain as it requires years and years of penance.

-Some of the primary aspects of the Astika school of thoughts are:
+Some of the primary aspects of the Astika school of thought are:

 - They are the believers of the almighty.